Cycling – Track

 Sprint: A tactical one-on-one match race over three laps.
-The knockout competition includes best-of-three match-ups beginning in the quarterfinals.
-Watch for the cat-and-mouse tactics as two riders competing side-by-side pedal slowly for two laps while carefully jockeying for position until a final sprint to the finish.
+The knockout competition starts at the 1/32 finals.
+Beginning in the quarterfinals, the matchups are best-of-three races between the two riders.
+Watch for the cat-and-mouse tactics as the riders in each race pedal slowly for two laps while carefully jockeying for position before deciding when to break for the final sprint to the finish.

-Team Sprint: A match race in which two teams begin on opposite sides of the track.
-Men’s teams feature three riders over three laps while women’s teams have two riders over two laps.
+Team Sprint: A match race in which two teams of three riders begin on opposite sides of the track and race over three laps.
 After completing a lap, the lead rider of each team pulls out of the race, meaning only one rider for each team finishes the race.

-Keirin: An eight-lap sprint race with six to seven riders on the track at one time.
-Riders begin behind a motorized pace bike which gradually accelerates from 30km/h to 50km/h before pulling off the track with two and a half laps to go to allow an all-out sprint to the finish.
+Keirin: An eight-lap sprint race with usually six riders on the track at one time.
+Riders begin behind a motorized pace bike which gradually accelerates from 30km/h to 50km/h before pulling off the track with three laps to go to allow an all-out sprint to the finish.

 Team Pursuit: A 4000m match race in which two teams of four riders begin on opposite sides of the track.
 One team tries to catch the other team, or at least post the fastest time, to advance to the medal races.
 Teams ride in single file with riders taking turns at the lead while the others draft behind.

-Omnium: Formerly a two-day event consisting of six different races, this multi-discipline individual event now features riders accumulating points for their placements in four endurance races on one day.
+Omnium: This multi-discipline individual event features riders accumulating points for their placements in four different endurance races on one day.
 They begin with the mass start scratch race (40 laps/10km for men, 30 laps/7.5km for women) in which the first cyclist to cross the line wins.
-That is followed by the tempo race (40 laps/10km for men, 30 laps/7.5km for women) which will make its Olympic debut at Tokyo 2020.
-After the first five laps, there are intermediate sprints with one point awarded to the cyclist who crosses the line first each lap.
+That is followed by the tempo race (40 laps/10km for men, 30 laps/7.5km for women).
+After the first four laps, there are intermediate sprints with one point awarded to the cyclist who crosses the line first each lap.
 Next is the mass start elimination race in which the last rider to cross the finish line every two laps is eliminated.
 The event ends with the points race (100 laps/25km for men, 80 laps/20km for women).
 Riders add points to their running total during the sprints every 10 laps and by gaining laps on the field.

-Canada’s lone Olympic gold medal in cycling was won by Lori-Ann Muenzer in the sprint at Athens 2004.
+Canada has two Olympic gold medals in track cycling, both in the women’s sprint.
+Lori-Ann Muenzer won Canada’s first ever Olympic gold in any cycling discipline when she won the women’s sprint at Athens 2004.
 It was certainly an unexpected victory for the 38-year-old, who was the oldest competitor in the field and racing on wheels borrowed from the French and Australian teams after the only set she could afford had blown apart.
-The next Canadian women to stand on an Olympic track cycling podium were Gillian Carleton, Jasmin Glaesser and Tara Whitten who captured bronze in the Olympic debut of the women’s team pursuit at London 2012.
-Canada added another bronze in the event at Rio 2016 thanks to Georgia Simmerling, Kirsti Lay, Allison Beveridge, Laura Brown, and Glaesser.

 Canada’s most decorated Olympic cyclist is Curt Harnett, who won silver in the 1km time trial at Los Angeles 1984 before winning back-to-back bronze medals in the sprint at Barcelona 1992 and Atlanta 1996.
 At those latter Games, Brian Walton added a silver medal in the points race.